ethangreen-dev/lovely-injector/README.md

 3. Install one or more mods into the Mac mod directory for your game.
 This should be `~/Library/Application Support/Balatro/Mods` (if you are modding Balatro).
 4. Run the game by either dragging and dropping `run_lovely.sh` onto `Terminal.app` in Applications > Utilities and then pressing enter, or by executing `sh run_lovely.sh` in the terminal within the game directory.

-Note: You cannot run your game through Steam due to a bug within the Steam client.
+Note: You cannot run your game through Steam on Mac due to a bug within the Steam client.
 You must run it with the `run_lovely.sh` script.

 **Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own folder within the mod directory.
 No exceptions!